prolife86/WhiskyWise/README.md

 > **Critical:** Always map the data directory to a local volume.
 > If you delete the container without a volume mapping, you will lose your tasting history and collection data.

+## 🔐 Security Notes

+- Change the default admin password immediately
+- Use a strong SECRET_KEY
+- For external access, run behind a reverse proxy (Nginx, Traefik, etc.)
+- HTTPS is recommended for camera features and security

 ### Default login
 - **Username:** `admin`
 - **Password:** `whiskywise`